k-capehart/go-salesforce/README.md

 Updates (or inserts) a list of salesforce records using the given ExternalId
 - `sObjectName`: API name of Salesforce object
+- `externalIdFieldName`: field API name for an external Id that exists on the given object
 - `records`: a slice of salesforce records
     - A value for the External Id is required
 - `batchSize`: `1 <= batchSize <= 200`